sparr/factorio-mod-belt-overflow/README.md

 Suggested approaches for minimizing damage from overflow:
 * Ensure no belt terminates near another belt
-* Use smart inserters to filter trash from belts before they reach your assemblers
+* Use splitter filters or smart inserters to filter trash from belts before they reach your assemblers

+Known bugs:
+* Some side loading configurations overflow incorrectly